cnsuhao/engine1/docs/Methodology/EnvironmentMethodology.md

 ### Carbon Monoxide
 Carbon monoxide (CO) is a toxic gas that is odorless, colorless, and tasteless.
 Carbon monoxide binds to the ferrous-heme site of the hemoglobin molecule in the same way that oxygen does (it also cannot bind to the oxidized methemoglobin sites), thus the maximal oxygen capacity falls to the extent that CO is bound.
 The subunits of the hemoglobin molecule are collectively in a tense state (T) or a relaxed state (R).
 All four subunits are always in the same state.
 The hemoglobin molecule is in the tense state when less oxygen is bound and it has a lower affinity for oxygen in the T state.
 When enough oxygen is bound, all subunits snap into the R state whether or not they are bound to oxygen, and the hemoglobin molecule has ~150 times the affinity for oxygen.
 It is this snapping that creates the steep portion of the binding curve and allows for the reversible carriage of oxygen by the blood.
 Like oxygen, as carbon monoxide binds to hemoglobin it can push the molecule from the relaxed to the tensed state, thus increasing the affinity for oxygen and reducing the amount of oxygen released from the hemoglobin molecule when it enters the oxygen depleted systemic capillaries.
 Additionally, carbon monoxide binds competitively to hemoglobin.
 For every molecule of CO bound to a heme site, there is one less site for oxygen to bind.
 The net result of these two phenomena, but predominately due to the former, is that there is less oxygen delivery to the tissues when CO is present in the blood.

-There are three components to the %BioGears carbon monoxide model: transfer across the alveolar membrane, binding to hemoglobin, and the effects of binding on the oxygen binding curve.
+There are three components to the carbon monoxide model: transfer across the alveolar membrane, binding to hemoglobin, and the effects of binding on the oxygen binding curve.
 Obviously these three components are interrelated.
 As CO binds to hemoglobin in the pulmonary capillaries, less CO is dissolved in fluid and therefore the partial pressure gradient between the alveoli and the pulmonary capillary blood is higher, driving an increase in Fick's law diffusion resulting in more carbon monoxide in the blood.
 As more CO enters the blood, more binds to hemoglobin and the oxygen-hemoglobin saturation curve shifts to the left.
-The alveolar transfer of carbon monoxide is simulated in %BioGears by assuming that the membrane diffusivity of CO is similar to oxygen and then by leveraging the alveolar exchange model described in the @ref TissueMethodology report.
+The alveolar transfer of carbon monoxide is simulated by assuming that the membrane diffusivity of CO is similar to oxygen and then by leveraging the alveolar exchange model described in the @ref TissueMethodology report.
 Models for the binding of CO to hemoglobin and the effects on the oxygen saturation curve are discussed separately below.

 #### Carbon Monoxide Binding
 The distribution of carbon monoxide species (dissolved and bound to hemoglobin) in each vascular compartment is computed from the conservation of mass and the Haldane relationship described in @cite bruce2003multicompartment.
 Canservation of mass is described by Equation 8.